 - They must submit a completed Application for Auditing form to the Registrar's Office by the end of the second week of classes.
 The application must be approved by the Registrar.

-- Any course(s), other than those offered by Mount Holyoke Extension, may be approved for audit but only if there is space available and the auditor has the instructor's signed permission to audit.
-The permission will be gathered on the Auditing Application form, per the instructions on that form.
+- Any course(s), other than those offered by Mount Holyoke Professional and Graduate Education, may be approved for audit but only if there is space available and the auditor has the instructor's signed permission on the Auditing Application form.
+Additional instructions are available on the form.

 A prospective auditor must apply in one of these two categories:

 - Mount Holyoke Alumnae -- alumna status will be confirmed by the Registrar.

 - South Hadley Community Members -- must reside in South Hadley and must have earned a high school diploma.

 There is no tuition fee to audit, unless the course is: